Mike Cather: Instructor, coach and scout

 Cather became a private instructor for pitchers from 2001 to 2005.
 In 2006, he joined the Boston Red Sox organization as the pitching coach for the Wilmington Blue Rocks of the Class A Carolina League.
 He was promoted in 2007 to be the pitching coach for the Portland Sea Dogs of the Double-A Eastern League and spent three seasons in that post.
 In 2010–11, he was one of the MLB Red Sox' advance scouts.
 He then returned to coaching in 2012 when he was named the roving minor league pitching coordinator of the San Diego Padres.

 After two years in that position, he was named the 2014 pitching coach of the El Paso Chihuahuas, the Padres' affiliate in the Triple-A Pacific Coast League.
 Then, in December 2014, Cather joined the Chicago Cubs' organization as pitching coach of the 2015 Triple-A Iowa Cubs, holding that post for one season before rejoining the Marlins as minor league pitching coordinator.

 On July 11, 2017, Cather was named the pitching coach for Arizona State University.
 On June 15, 2019, Cather was relieved of his duties as pitching coach at Arizona State.
+He then spent 2 years with the New York Mets organization as an Assistant pitching coordinator and AAA pitching coach.